Syriac Orthodox Church: Genocide (1914–1918)

 The Ottoman authorities killed and deported Orthodox Syriacs, then looted and seized their properties.
 Between 1915 and 1916, the Orthodox Syriac population in Diyarbakır province declined by 72%, and in the Mardin province by 58%.
-Although they weren't as targeted as the Armenians, many were often killed indiscriminately, and SOC Syriacs were hit the hardest by the genocide.
+Although they weren't as targeted as the Armenians, many were often killed indiscriminately, and among Syriac Christians, the Syriac Orthodox were hit the hardest by the genocide.
 An estimated 90,000 were killed in the massacres and ensuing deportations.

 Interwar period

-In 1924, the patriarchate of the church was transferred to Homs after Kemal Atatürk expelled the Syriac Orthodox patriarch, who took the library of Deir el-Zaferan and settled in Damascus.
+In 1924, the patriarchate of the church was relocated to Homs after Mustafa Kemal Atatürk expelled the Syriac Orthodox patriarch, who relocated the library of Mor Hananyo and settled in Damascus.
 The Syriac Orthodox villages in Tur Abdin suffered from the 1925–26 Kurdish rebellions and massive exodus to Lebanon, northern Iraq and especially Syria ensued.

-In the early 1920s, the city of Qamishli was built mainly by Syriac Orthodox refugees, fleeing Sayfo/the Assyrian genocide.
-The remaining Syriac Orthodox community in Tur Abdin did not press for minority rights by the Turkish state, under the leadership of Ignatius Elias III, but in 1924/1925 he was forced to leave the country.
+In the early 1920s, the city of Qamishli was built mainly by Syriac Orthodox refugees fleeing Sayfo/the Assyrian genocide.
+The remaining Syriac Orthodox community in Tur Abdin did not press for minority rights by the Turkish state under the leadership of Ignatius Elias III, but in 1924/1925 he was forced to leave the country.